 Tardiness is a violation of school rules.
-A student will be marked as tardy when he/she: (1) arrives following the tardy bell at 8:20AM and is in attendance for only part of the morning, or (2) leaves school after 12:00PM and is in attendance only part of the afternoon.
+A student will be marked as tardy when he/she: (1) arrives following the tardy bell (5 minutes after the start of the school day) and is in attendance for only part of the morning, or (2) leaves school after 12:00PM and is in attendance only part of the afternoon.
+Students who arrive 90 minutes after the start time or leave 90 minutes prior to the end of the school day will be marked absent for that half day.
 Students who arrive late to school or leave early are required to check in and out at the office.
 Tardiness will be dealt with as a normal part of classroom discipline.
 Absences are marked as a half day when a student is not in attendance for an entire morning or an entire afternoon.